georgebabarus/magento-filesystem-extension/docs/README.rst

         * media/captcha could be kept on disk filesystem

-Currently, there are 6 Magento modules developed to achieve fully abstracted filesystem implementation:
+Currently, there are 6 modules developed for Magento 2 to achieve fully abstracted filesystem implementation:

 .. important::